nmcclatchey/ThreadPool/README.md

 ## Running the tests

 Compile tests.cpp, then link with the compiled object from thread_pool.cpp.
 Run the resulting executable.
-The test should complete some or all of the 80000000 simple tasks.
+The test should complete some or all of the 80000000 simple tasks within the time allotted; tasks remaining in the pool when the pool is destroyed are ignored.
+The test will then wait for 10 seconds, to test idle performance, followed by a repeat of the previous test.
 As a point of interest, the test will state the minimum and maximum number of tasks executed by workers; this can be used to estimate how well the scheduler is balancing work across threads.

 ## Authors